ryba3310/Fail2ban_map/README.md

 - ✅️ Use psycopg2 module for DB client

-- ⚠️  Set path globbing for fail2ban log files
+- ✅️  Add access to log file through docker

 - ✅️  Add Grafana user with read-only rights

-- ⚠️  Setup dashboard in Grafana
+- ✅️  Setup dashboard in Grafana

 - ✅️  Check DB if ip metadata is already inserted and abort API request

-- ⚠️  Add option to recheck all metadata for all ips in DB
+- ✅️  Add option to recheck all metadata for all ips in DB

 - ⚠️  Add GitHub actions CI/CD pipeline